ethereum/devp2p/caps/eth.md

   transaction types may be considered valid even before they become acceptable for inclusion in a block.
 Implementations should disconnect peers sending transactions of unknown type.
-- The signature (`V`, `R`, `S` values) must be valid according to the signature schemes supported by the chain.
+- The signature must be valid according to the signature schemes supported by the chain.
   For typed transactions, signature handling is defined by the EIP introducing the type.
   For legacy transactions, the two schemes in active use are the basic 'Homestead' scheme and the [EIP-155] scheme.
-- The `gas-limit` must cover the 'intrinsic gas' of the transaction, i.e. the base fee and fee for the data size.
+- The `gas-limit` must cover the 'intrinsic gas' of the transaction.
 - The sender account of the transaction, which is derived from the signature, must have sufficient ether balance to cover the cost (`gas-limit * gas-price + value`) of the transaction.